vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 5. RADAR Framework: This stands for Rationale, Authority, Date, Accuracy, and Relevance.
 It essentially helps users to assess the quality, reliability, and usefulness of a resource.

 6. PICO Framework: Used in evidence-based practice to formulate a searchable clinical question.
 It stands for Patient problem or Population, Intervention, Comparison, and Outcome.

-## Common Problems in Machine Learning Research
-In machine learning, these are common problems that may be present in nice-sounding research papers, which, however, will prove to offer no valuable insights on how to improve the production systems in the industry.

-- Evaluating architecture, but based on models with different parameter counts.
-Bigger models will tend to outperform smaller models.
-- Outperforming on unknown or invalid benchmarks: Evaluating general architecture ability but using obscure benchmark datasets with only irrelevant competing architectures.
-Recommendation systems often lack large-scale datasets to compare results on.
-- Production-irrelevant metrics: Commonly, in recommendation systems mean squared error was used for comparison, whereas metrics like recall, NDCG, and precision are more useful for production deployments.
-- Seed tuning, hyperparameters tuning, or training more: Comparing with previous results, but spending more on finding the best random neural network initialization.
-This will inflate the results, creating invalid comparisons.
-Training time is part of the cost calculation for deployment.
-- Testing set leak: Evaluating generalization but having evaluation set samples leaking into the training set.
-This is a difficult problem with web-scale datasets, which makes it hard to filter out testing sets.
-- Different preprocessing or training sets: Preprocessing and filtering of the training set may have a much more significant impact than any model.
-- Not reproducible: Not providing code and not providing all details about the path towards the results.
-- Not citing research: Potential bias not to cite research from competing companies to avoid advertising them.
-However, ignoring previous research may also exist because of limited research resources.

 ## Battle Testing the Method